isc-projects/stork/doc/dev/ci-images.rst

         Introduced in the #1512 ticket to upgrade overall dependencies.
         Upgraded Go to 1.23.1, NodeJS 20, and Protoc to 24.4.
 Removed the FPM dependencies i.e., gcc, make, and tar.

+    - ``redhat-ubi.Dockerfile``:

+        Introduced in the #1512 ticket to upgrade overall dependencies.
+        Upgraded Universal Base Image 9.4 and Ruby 3.
+Removed the FPM dependencies i.e., gcc and make.

 **Tag: 4**